shikokuchuo/mirai/README.md

 parallel code execution and distributed computing. <br /><br /> Designed for simplicity, a ‘mirai’ evaluates an R expression asynchronously, on local or network resources, resolving automatically upon completion.
-<br /><br /> Features efficient task scheduling, fast inter-process
-communications, and Transport Layer Security over TCP/IP for remote connections, courtesy of ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen).
 <br /><br /> `mirai()` returns a ‘mirai’ object immediately. ‘mirai’
-(未来 みらい) is Japanese for ‘future’. <br /><br />
-[`mirai`](https://doi.org/10.5281/zenodo.7912722) has a tiny pure R code base, relying solely on [`nanonext`](https://doi.org/10.5281/zenodo.7903429), a high-performance binding for the ‘NNG’ (Nanomsg Next Gen) C library with zero package
+(未来 みらい) is Japanese for ‘future’. <br /><br /> Features efficient task scheduling, fast inter-process communications, and TLS over TCP/IP for remote connections. <br /><br /> {mirai} has a tiny pure R code base, relying solely on [`nanonext`](https://doi.org/10.5281/zenodo.7903429), a high-performance binding for the ‘NNG’ (Nanomsg Next Gen) C library with zero package